fractaledmind/acidic_job/README.md

 This example demonstrates how you can leverage the basic building blocks provided by `AcidicJob` to orchestrate complex workflows.
 In this case, the `notify_users` step sends an email to each user in the collection, one at a time, and resiliently handles errors by storing a cursor in the `ctx` object to keep track of the current user being processed.
 If any error occurs while traversing the `@users` collection, the job will be retried, and the `notify_users` step will be re-executed from the last successful cursor position.

-The `halt_step!` method, on the other hand, stops not just the execution of the current step but the job as a whole.
+The `halt_workflow!` method, on the other hand, stops not just the execution of the current step but the job as a whole.
 This is useful when you either need to conditionally stop the workflow based on some criteria or need to delay the job for some amount of time before being restarted.
 For example, if you need to send a follow-up email to a user 14 days after they sign up, you could do something like this:

 ```ruby
 class Job < ActiveJob::Base